chamelemonz/Robot-simulation-using-ROS2-RViz/README.md

 ```
 ## Simulation
 For a simple simulation, ur_robot_driver package had all the necessary scripts.
-Simulation was done by using ur_robot_driver mock hardware and Moveit2 MotionPlanning panel in RViz2.
+Simulation was done by using ur_robot_driver mock hardware and Moveit2 MotionPlanning panel in RViz.

 Terminal 1
 ```bash